Murici Ecological Station: Environment

 The ESEC has many springs, gullies and streams that feed the Mundaú River.

 The water supply for the Fleixeiras municipality comes from the ESEC.

 Temperatures range from 20 to 29 C, with an average of 25 C.

 The dominant vegetation is dense rainforest in the Atlantic Forest biome.

 In the best preserved areas, mostly at the higher elevations, the forest forms a fairly uniform closed canopy up to 40 m high that provides shade and retains moisture.

-Tree species include murici (Byrsonima sericea), Schefflera morototoni, Parkia pendula, Tabebuia species, Pseudobombax species, Bowdichia virgilioides, Tapirira guianensis, Handroanthus impetiginosus and Protium species.
+Tree species include murici (Byrsonima sericea), Didymopanax morototoni, Parkia pendula, Tabebuia species, Pseudobombax species, Bowdichia virgilioides, Tapirira guianensis, Handroanthus impetiginosus and Protium species.

 The understory contains seedlings of trees, palms such as Euterpe catinga, and many lianas and epiphytes, such as Araceae, Orchidaceae (dimerandra species, Dichaea species, Rodriguezia species, Cattleya labiata, Pleurothallis species, Epidendrum species, Oncidium species and Cattleya granulosa), Bromeliaceae (Cryptanthus species, Aechmea fulgens, Tillandsia species) and Marantaceae.

 Plants with medicinal uses include Ficus, Lecythis and Aspidosperma species, and Abarema cochliocarpos.

 This last, widely used as a medicinal plant, is threatened with extinction in the Atlantic Forest.

 There is high diversity of animal species.